StephenGardnerGitHub/GettingAndCleaningData/README.md

 takes the value of all the mean or standard deviation measurements and averages them over each subject and each activity (note: the original data set had multiple readings for each <subject,activity> pair.)
-- 'Codebook.pdf': A description of the variables in each of the processed data sets.
+- 'Codebook.mht': A description of the variables in each of the processed data sets.This file is a single file html page.

 =====================================================================================
 For any questions about the original (unprocessed) data set please refer to